hfarhaditolie/Ultrasonic-SoC/README.md

 ## 📌 Citation

-If you find this repository useful, please cite our work (BibTeX available upon publication):
+If you find this repository useful, please cite our work:

 ```
 @article{FARHADITOLIE2025100662,